firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 the state of the simulated system.
-If it notices that a simulation has shutdown (i.e. the simulation disappears from the output of ``screen -ls``), it will automatically copy back all results from the simulation, as defined in the workload configuration (see TODO for details on configuring workloads).
+If it notices that a simulation has shutdown (i.e. the simulation disappears from the output of ``screen -ls``), it will automatically copy back all results from the simulation, as defined in the workload configuration (see the :ref:`defining-custom-workloads` section).

 For
 non-networked simulations, it will wait for ALL simulations to complete (copying